 The courts have generally found that there’s a moral obligation to provide for independent adult children if there are sufficient assets.
 But sometimes a will-maker’s reasons for leaving their adult child out of the will are valid and rational.
 In that case the court may say there was no such obligation.

 If an adult child with a disability is left out of the will, the court may find there was a moral and legal obligation to provide for them.
 Sometimes such children are left out of the estate for well-meaning reasons, such as a fear that the money would reduce or stop the adult child’s social-assistance benefits.
 But that isn’t always how things go.
 It’s a good idea to consult a lawyer to ensure your dependent adult child gets the maximum amount of money they can.

 If a court finds that the will-maker was not mentally capable when they made their will, it may decide the will isn’t valid.
 In these circumstances, if the will-maker:

 - didn’t have a previous will, their estate will be divided according to BC law, or

 - had another will, then their most recent valid will — made when they were mentally capable — applies

 If someone dies without a will, their estate is distributed according to the law.
 Generally, the estate goes to the spouse, children, and descendants (for example, grandchildren) of the deceased.
 If there’s no spouse or descendants, the estate will go to other relatives.
-Our information on when someone dies without a will (no. 177) explains in more detail how an estate is divided if there is no will.
+Our information on when someone dies without a will explains in more detail how an estate is divided if there is no will.

 If you’re thinking of leaving a spouse or child out of your will, or leaving them less than they might reasonably expect, see a lawyer.
 Our information on making a will and estate planning explains this in more detail.